Not all planning projects receive a warm welcome.

 What was the balance of objections to supporting comments?
 At the time of the 2013 application, the council received 4,310 letters of opposition and 487 letters of support.

-Conclusions: Work to understand key concerns before applying
+Conclusions: Understand key concerns before applying

-As part of a good “soft landings” strategy for a planning application, early engagement with local authorities and citizens delivers many benefits in understand and handling local concerns.
+Early engagement with local authorities and citizens delivers many benefits in understand and handling local concerns.
 See: Working with the council: How to prepare for productive pre-app meetings

 Planning applications are refused on material grounds.
 Objections can add additional scrutiny of planning issues that could have been considered at design stage can add substantial additional cost at planning stage.